samsquire/wants/README.md

 What do I want?

+# Mall living

+I would like to live above a shopping mall.
+Every thing is on my doorstep and there are plenty of activities in the mall to take part in.
+I have restaurants to eat from and entertainment.

-# Communal kitchens
+# Crowdfunded restaurants

 Restaurants crowd funded by people who want to eat at the restaurants.
+I would happily pay the costs of a restaurant divided by a bunch of people or so people who all want to eat at the same restaurant.

 # Night offices